jetfirephp/routing/readme.md

 ];
 ```

-The you have to set the middleware config file to the `RouteCollection` like this :
+Then you have to set the middleware config file to the `RouteCollection` like this :

 ```php
 $collection->setMiddleware('your_middleware_file');